marinara782/OMG-Multiplayer-Project/README.md

 No new branches were created during this period — collaboration was done directly in shared documents, allowing the team to align and make improvements based on feedback.

-Absolutely — here's a clear, professional yet descriptive section for **Iteration 3** that you can paste into your `README.md`:

 ---

 ### 🔁 Iteration 3 (Mar 22 – Apr 11)